A writing tool for five-paragraph essays

 Frequently asked questions

 For classroom assignments at the middle school, high school, and early college level, yes — it is the default structure most graders expect, and most rubrics score it directly.
 The format is also a strong scaffold for learning how to argue in writing.
 The reason it gets a bad reputation is that lazy drafts turn it into a template instead of an essay.
-The drafter treats the five paragraphs as a structure, not a fill-in-the-blank form, which is why the output reads like actual writing.
+Treat the five paragraphs as a structure, not a fill-in-the-blank form.

 Most five-paragraph essays run between 500 and 1000 words — about 80 to 200 words per paragraph.
-Shorter than that and the body paragraphs cannot carry enough evidence; longer than that and the five-paragraph frame starts to feel cramped and you should switch to a longer structure.
-The form lets you pick the target length and the drafter will distribute the words proportionally across the five paragraphs.
+Shorter than that and the body paragraphs cannot carry enough evidence; longer than that and the five-paragraph frame starts to feel cramped and a longer structure fits better.
+Pick the target length in the outline step and distribute words proportionally across the five paragraphs.

-How does it make the conclusion more than a restatement?
+How do you make the conclusion more than a restatement?▾

 The "restate the thesis and list the three points" conclusion is the failure mode that makes five-paragraph essays feel mechanical.
-The drafter is tuned to close with something the introduction did not already say — a broader implication, a counterintuitive consequence, a connection to a related question.
-It still ties back to the thesis, but it does not just reprint it.
+Aim to close with something the introduction did not already say — a broader implication, a counterintuitive consequence, a connection to a related question.
+The conclusion still ties back to the thesis, but it does not just reprint it.

 Yes.
-The drafter uses a topic sentence, supporting evidence, analysis of the evidence, and a transition to the next point — the classic TEA or PEEL pattern depending on how your course labels it.
-The humanizer pass then varies the rhythm so the three body paragraphs do not read like three copies of the same structure.
+Use a topic sentence, supporting evidence, analysis of the evidence, and a transition to the next point — the classic TEA or PEEL pattern depending on how your course labels it.
+Then edit the rhythm of each paragraph in your own voice so the three body paragraphs do not read like three copies of the same structure.

-All three, and the drafter adjusts the internal logic of the five paragraphs depending on which you pick in the form.
+All three.
+Pick the register in the brainstorm step and adjust the internal logic of the five paragraphs accordingly.
 Argumentative five-paragraph essays use an arguable thesis and include a rebuttal; expository ones stay neutral and explanatory; persuasive ones lean on ethos, pathos, and logos across the body paragraphs.
 Same scaffold, different register.